 In 2013, I presented some of the work I have been doing with people with Parkinson’s at a conference in Montreal.
-Towards the end of 2015, I hope to start a Masters degree in clinical research and am excited by possible future doctoral study opportunities.
+At the end of 2015, I started a Masters degree in clinical research and am excited by possible future doctoral study opportunities.
 My dream job is to one day develop myself as an OT consultant, or in a professorial role, contributing to the evidence base to help as many people as possible.

 TIm Boyd 2006 – 2013